The two greatest life-changing words ever!

 'This is my beloved Son,

 in whom I am well pleased.

-However, to their amazement, the Lord was "transfigured" in front of them.
-Moses and Elijah appeared and a bright cloud began to descend.
-They were startled.
+Now, to their amazement, the Lord was "transfigured" so as to radiate dazzingly in front of them.
+Moses and Elijah appeared and spoke with Him and a bright cloud began to descend.

 It was the voice of the Father.
 He declared: "This is My beloved Son, in whom I am well pleased".
 Then He added these two crucial words, "Hear Him!”.